developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/enrollaedo/index.md

 Select:

 Export the file to the `/EMM-downloads/` folder on the Workstation.
-Make sure the file is named exactly like this: PERE-DO.xml.
+Make sure the file is named exactly like this: PERE-DO.zip.

 10. Folder Check: On the Workstation, make sure the `/EMM-downloads/` folder has ALL the required files listed below.
 IMPORTANT: Filenames are case-sensitive.
 Make sure each file is named exactly as shown.